grpc/proposal/A14-channelz.md

 }

 // Subchannel is a logical grouping of channels, subchannels, and sockets.
-// A subchannel is load balanced over by it's ancestor channel or subchannel. message Subchannel {
+// A subchannel is load balanced over by it's ancestor     /**
+     * One or more listeners.
+Can be a {@link GenericFutureListener} or a {@link DefaultFutureListeners}.
+     * If {@code null}, it means either 1) no listeners were added yet or 2) all listeners were notified.
+     *
+     * Threading - synchronized(this).
+We must support adding listeners when there is no EventExecutor.
+     */
+    private Object listeners;channel or subchannel. message Subchannel {
   // The identifier for this channel.
   SubchannelRef ref = 1;